 Start with a kikoi.
 This Jack of all trades of the fashion world is your friend on safari.
 Wrap yourself in it during the heat of the day, wear it as a long skirt at dinner, tie your hair up with it, use it as a head scarf, or shield yourself from dust on game drives.
 These things are fantastic.

-Basics and layers are the way to go on safari, and those travelling through South Africa on their way might do well to check out the clothing at Cape Union Mart who’ve dressed many a visitor for safari.
+Basics and layers are the way to go on safari, and those traveling through South Africa on their way might do well to check out the clothing at Cape Union Mart who’ve dressed many a visitor for safari.
 If you really want to ramp up the style stakes though, why not treat yourself to a piece or two from the likes of Hickman & Bousfield, or Ralph Lauren, both of whom have bush style aplenty.

 Those who fancy adding to the aroma of the bush with a spritz of perfume should reserve their scent for evenings only.
 Wearing perfume on your skin in the sun can lead to premature aging, and no one wants that.
 “Perfume can also attract insects,” adds Jennifer.
 “If you absolutely need something, use lemongrass oil.”

-Tessa Brand, former manager at Sable Alley in Khwai Private Reserve within Botswana’s Okavango Delta has a few top tips to add.
+Tessa Brand, a former manager at Sable Alley in Khwai Private Reserve within Botswana’s Okavango Delta has a few top tips to add.
 “Cut your nails short, because it’s impossible to keep them clean.
 Neutral nails colours are good too so you don’t notice chips.
 Bring hand creams and lips creams as well because it’s so dry here.
 You’ll also need lots of hair ties, because sometimes it’s too cold to wash your hair, and you’ll get very windswept in the vehicles.”

-Looking fabulous on the safari of a lifetime is important of course, particularly when it comes to those all important insta-snaps, but you’ll need to be comfortable too.
+Looking fabulous on the safari of a lifetime is important of course, particularly when it comes to those all-important insta-snaps, but you’ll need to be comfortable too.
 We picked the brains of our marketeer and safari devotee Olivia Partridge – a master of looking gorgeous whilst feeling fine.

 “A sports bra will definitely be a big help when you’re in the back of a safari vehicle,” imparts Olivia.
 “I would suggest comfortable knickers too.”
 As Olivia points out it’s also important to keep your skin happy.
 “A very good face wash and toner to wipe off the Kalahari desert or bush dust after a long day is really important, and don’t forget your lip salve.
 Lips get very dry on safari, especially in the desert and during the winter months.”